harrydowning/esbuild-plugin-auto-env/README.md

 Default: `node_modules/**`, `src/**/*.{spec,test}*`

 Glob pattern(s)* determining which files not to find environment variables in.
-The following build script will not replace environment variables found in any file under the `src/test` directory.
+The following build script will not replace environment variables found in any file under the `node_modules` or `src/test` directories.

 ```js
 import esbuild from "esbuild";